"

 • A “BB” or other small marker is often taped to the site of injury.

-• Why is the image receptor placed crosswise?
+• Why is the image receptor placed crosswise when an SID of 40 inches is used?

 • The shorter SID (40 inches rather than 72 inches) gives greater magnification and can project the ribs off of lengthwise placed images.